8 Situational Awareness Safety Tips for Every Workplace

 The average work environment is full of potential threats.
 Many of them are inconsequential, easily managed, and can be dealt with before they cause harm.
 A frayed power cord might be nothing today, but in six months it could spark an overnight fire.

 To prevent small issues from becoming real problems, your organization needs to promote situational awareness.
 Train employees to detect hazards in the workplace, understand the risks, and handle them before they become imminent threats.
-A hazard-free environment might not be possible, but when you make situational awareness a key part of your company’s safety culture, you can be confident your employees are looking out for each other’s well-being.
+A hazard-free environment might not be possible, but when you make safety awareness a key part of your company’s culture, you can be confident your employees are looking out for each other’s well-being and contributing to a more resilient business.